 Veterinarians also treat adult dogs with roundworm infestations with a dewormer.
 Keep in mind that this type of roundworm treatment is only effective for fully grown worms living in a dog’s intestinal tract, not for larvae or eggs.
 So, it’s important to administer a full course of dewormer prescribed for roundworms to ensure that you completely eradicate the infestation.
 Your vet will tell you how long to continue treatment.

 The most commonly prescribed medications for roundworms include:

 Many monthly heartworm preventative medications also help prevent roundworms as well as hookworms.
 So be sure to ask your vet which one they recommend.
-Some of the most commonly used heartworm preventative medications that also prevent roundworms include:
+Some of the most commonly used heartworm-preventative medications that also prevent roundworms include:

-This is most likely to happen when children are playing outside and get contaminated dirt in their mouths.
-So be sure to keep your yard clean from dog feces and don’t let your kids play in parks or playgrounds that are soiled with pet feces.
-In most cases, roundworm infections aren’t serious and many people who are infected may not notice any symptoms.
+Children, like puppies, have weaker immune systems and are at a higher risk for a more serious infection and symptoms.
+So be sure to keep your yard clean from dog feces, and don’t let your kids play in parks or playgrounds that are soiled with pet feces.
+In most cases, roundworm infections aren’t serious and many infected people may not notice any symptoms.

 Roundworms in dog poop can appear as eggs or the spaghetti-like noodle in the video above.
 Dog poop needs to be examined under a microscope to determine if roundworm eggs are present.

 We know there is a lot owners need to learn about roundworms in dogs.
 Here are the top questions our readers ask about roundworms.

 How Long Does It Take To Get Rid Of Roundworms?

 The majority of roundworm cases are resolved by the administering of a medicine that kills the worms in roughly 3 days.
 However, infection can reoccur, which is why it’s important to eradicate it entirely from the yard and pick up your dog’s poop immediately.